Skip to main content

 TO MAKE:

-- Drain and pat dry the tofu, cut into 1/2 inch thick slices;
+- Drain and pat dry the tofu, make two diagonal cuts - like an X, then cut into 1/2 inch thick triangles;

-- Prepare the eggy batter by mixing all the dry ingredients first, then slowly pour in the soy milk while whisking everything together till very smooth;
+- Prepare the eggy batter by mixing all the dry ingredients first, then slowly pour in the soy milk while whisking everything together till very smooth, pour the mixture over the tofu slices and coat every slice evenly;

-- Heat a generous drizzle of oil in a nonstick pan over medium heat, dip a slice of tofu in the batter mixture, make sure to coat all sides and shake off any excess;
+- Heat a generous drizzle of oil in a nonstick pan over medium heat, shake off any excess batter on the tofu, place in the pan one by one, make sure they don't touch;

-- Lower the heat to medium-low and pan fry the first side for about 2 - 3 minutes, DO NOT move them until the batter is cooked solid on the first side, if you move the slices around when the batter is still liquid it'd be smeared all over the pan instead of staying on the tofu;
+- Pan fry the first side for about 2 - 3 minutes, DO NOT move them until the batter is cooked solid on the first side, if you move the slices around when the batter is still liquid it'd be smeared all over the pan instead of staying on the tofu;

-- When the batter on the first side is cooked and golden, flip it over to cook the other side for another 2 minutes, same rule, do not move them around until the batter is cooked;
+- When the batter on the first side is cooked and golden, flip it over to cook the other side for another 2 minutes, same rule, do not move them around until the batter is cooked, keep turning until all 6 sides are golden brown, set aside;

 Popular posts from this blog